WorldHealthOrganization/ddcc-gateway-api-tests/specs/gateway/issuer.md

 ## upload trusted issuer

-CountryA creates a trusted issuer certificate and uploads it.
+CountryA creates a trusted issuer entry and uploads it.
 It must appear in the trustlist.

-* "CountryA" creates a trusted issuer certificate
+* "CountryA" creates a trusted issuer entry
-* "CountryA" creates CMS message with trusted issuer certificate
+* "CountryA" creates CMS message with trusted issuer
-* "CountryA" uploads CMS trusted issuer certificate
+* "CountryA" uploads CMS with trusted issuer
 * check that the response had no error
 * "CountryA" downloads the trusted issuer trustlist
 * check that the trusted issuer is in the trustlist

 ## trusted issuer certificate data distribution

-CountryA creates a trusted issuer certificate and CountryB can download it.
+CountryA creates a trusted issuer entry and CountryB can download it.
 Another (simulated) gateway can also download the trusted issuer certificate.

-* "CountryA" creates a trusted issuer certificate
+* "CountryA" creates a trusted issuer entry
-* "CountryA" creates CMS message with trusted issuer certificate
+* "CountryA" creates CMS message with trusted issuer
-* "CountryA" uploads CMS trusted issuer certificate
+* "CountryA" uploads CMS with trusted issuer
 * check that the response had no error
 * Secondary gateway downloads the trusted issuer trustlist
 * check that the trusted issuer is in the trustlist